-Instead, I model how to use manipulatives with magnetic or digital manipulatives on the white board.
-This provides the concrete problem building that students need without wasting class time or causing distractions.
+Instead, I model how to use manipulatives with magnetic or digital manipulatives on the whiteboard.
+This provides the concrete problem solving that students need without wasting class time or causing distractions.

 I allow students to use these must-have manipulatives in small groups.
 This saves tons of time.
 I only have to distribute materials to 7 or 8 students instead of 25 or 30.
 I also don’t need as many manipulatives, which saves money and makes storage easier.

-I do prep my manipulatives in advance and create individual set for each student, but since we are working on small groups, I need fewer than 10 sets.
+I do prep my manipulatives in advance and create individual sets for each student, but since we are working in small groups, I need fewer than 10 sets.